-Step 3 - Attach the adapter to the handpiece/ratchet
+Step 3 - Attach the adapter to the transfer piece

-Connect the transfer piece to an appropriate length adapter for the handpiece/ratchet.
+Connect the transfer piece to an appropriate length handpiece/ratchet adapter.
 Before pushing down the adpater on the transfer piece, assure correct alignment of the octagon.
 A click is heard when the adapter is attached correctly.
 Remove the transfer piece by pulling it to the side.